chrislovecnm/bazel-go-example-code/TUTORIAL.md

 gazelle(name = "gazelle")

 # Add a rule to call gazelle and pull in new go dependencies.
-# You can run this using the following command:
-# $ bazelisk run //:gazelle-update-repos
 gazelle(
     name = "gazelle-update-repos",
     args = [